openebs/mayastor-docs/reference/kubectl-plugin.md

 # Mayastor kubectl plugin

-The ‘Mayastor kubectl plugin’ can be used to view and manage Mayastor resources such as nodes, pools and volumes.
+The **Mayastor kubectl plugin** can be used to view and manage Mayastor resources such as nodes, pools and volumes.
 It is also used for operations such as scaling the replica count of volumes.

-### Installation
+## Install kubectl plugin

 - The Mayastor kubectl plugin is available for the Linux platform.
 The binary for the plugin can be found [here](https://github.com/mayadata-io/mayastor-control-plane/releases).